14-Day 4-Island Trip to the Cook Islands: Including Rarotonga, Aitutaki, Mauke and Mitiaro!

 Drinking Recommendations

 For drinks with friends or loved ones, the beach bars have an awesome vibe, such as Shipwreck Hut or the classy Sunset Bar of OTB.
-Wilson’s Beach Bar is always a fun time and even has a menu of Cuban cigars, should you be so inclined.
+Castaway Beach Bar serves island-style food, cocktails, and snacks, complete with beachside seating, happy hour, and complimentary Wi-Fi.

 If you’re looking for a party, hop on one of the “party buses” taking you around the bars and clubs of the island, returning you to your accommodation at the end of the night.
 Find out more in The Ultimate Guide to Rarotonga Nightlife + Happy Hour List.